scottrbailey/WLED-Utils/sp511e_wled.md

 to perform over the air (OTA) updates.
 Here is what you will need:
 - USB to TTL UART adapter.
 I'm using the CP2102 available from [Amazon](https://www.amazon.com/HiLetgo-CP2102-Converter-Adapter-Downloader/dp/B00LODGRV8/) or [AliExpress](https://www.aliexpress.com/item/4000516394932.htm).
 - Install the CP2102 [drivers](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers).
 - A program to write to the ESP8266.
 Review the guide on [installing the WLED binary](https://kno.wled.ge/basics/install-binary/).
-I will be using esptool in this guide but ESP Home Flasher will work also.
+I will be using [esptool](https://github.com/espressif/esptool) in this guide but ESP Home Flasher will work also.
-- A clip to attach the CP2102 to the RS232 pads on the bottom of the board, and Dupont wires to attach the clip to the CP2102 adapter.
+- A clip to attach the CP2102 to the UART pads on the bottom of the board, and Dupont wires to attach the clip to the CP2102 adapter.
 You can purchase [pogo pin clips](https://www.aliexpress.com/item/1005001409579446.html) designed for this (2.0mm single row 5 pin).
 We will be making our own later in this guide.
-- The firmware [WLED 0.13.3](https://github.com/scottrbailey/WLED-Utils/raw/gh-pages/firmware/WLED_0.13.3_sp511e.bin) or [SoundReactive 0.13.0b-3](https://github.com/scottrbailey/WLED-Utils/raw/gh-pages/firmware/soundReactive_0.13.0-b3_sp511e.bin).
-I will try to keep the SoundReactive updated when the SoundReactive team releases changes to the ESP8266 branch.
-However, there are continual updates to standard WLED.
-Check if there is a more recent firmware on [Serg's repository](https://github.com/srg74/WLED-wemos-shield/tree/master/resources/Firmware/WLED_wemos_shield/)

 #### Building a Clip
 If you plan on flashing many of these controllers, I highly recommend purchasing the pogo pin clip.